Luphen1/Luphen1/README.md

 5.Elder occurs to have the highest occurrence of age in the dataset

-6. Senior age group has the most average glucose
+6.Senior age group has the most average glucose

-7. Senior age group are most risk to high blood pressure
+7.Senior age group are most risk to high blood pressure

-8. Elder age group has the highest average troponin
+8.Elder age group has the highest average troponin

-9. There are high risk of heart attack in the dataset for the average glucose
+9.There are high risk of heart attack in the dataset for the average glucose

 10.Elder age group has the highest risk of heart attack in the dataset